Duet3D/wiki-content/User_manual/RepRapFirmware/Third_order_motion.md

 ## Third order motion control
 In a third order motion system, acceleration is not allowed to change abruptly.
 Instead it is only permitted to change gradually at a rate called the "jerk".
 Note, the term "jerk" is commonly used to refer to instantaneous speed change when talking about 3D printers, however the more establisged use of "jerk" is to mean rate of change of acceleration.

-The potential advantaged of third-order motion control are:
+The potential advantages of third-order motion control are:
 * Less tendency to excite high frequency resonances.
 However, in 3D printers the troublesome resonances are generally at lower frequencies, so input shaping is a much better way to reduce exciting them.
 * In order to apply extruder pressure advance, the extruder motion is modified by making the extrusion speed the commanded speed plus a component related to (typically proportional to) extruder acceleration.
 Since acceleration changes abruptly when using second order motion control, adding this extra component reduce the extrusion system to first order because it demands instantaneous changes in extrusion speed.
-If we switch to third order motion then we no longer need instantaneous changes t extrson speed, making the extrusion second order.
+If we switch to third order motion then we no longer need instantaneous changes t extrusion speed, making the extrusion second order.

+The main disadvantages of third-order motion control are:
+* It is much more computationally expensive, because the equations of motion change from being quadratic to being cubic;
+* This in turn makes it very difficult to compute step times as a function of distance, because there isn't time to solve a cubic equation on every step, or every few steps.
+# Third order motion control in RepRapFirmware